 Specs: With Facebook, the aspect ratios are vertical (up to 9:16), square (1:1), and landscape (16:9).
 With Audience Network, square (1:1) or landscape (16:9).

 Best practices: For optimal delivery via Audience Network, use landscape i.

 Specs: Sound is a must for all ad placements (Facebook or Audience Network).

 Best practices: Each in-stream video ad on Facebook should also include captions.

 Specs: N/A, but objectives for the Audience Network include reach, brand awareness, engagement, video views, and conversions.

 Best practices: Since in-stream video ads on Facebook are not clickable, conversions and post-click landing page traffic are not applicable.
-Although to optimize the post-click experience, linking to a post-click landing page from an ad via Audience Network is highly recommended.
+Although to optimize the post-click landing page, linking to a post-click landing page from an ad via Audience Network is highly recommended.

 Note: The new, comprehensive Instapage digital advertising specs guide contains everything in one place — dimensions, file formats, examples, and more — to create compelling advertisements across all platforms and devices.

 Facebook in-stream video ads can improve your campaigns

 Online video has proven to be more compelling than text.
 So, digital advertisers like you should be looking for additional ways to increase ad engagement, brand awareness, and reach.
 Facebook’s instream video ads empower you to accomplish all three.

 Ads are one component; optimizing the user experience is quite another, though.
 You need message matching and a platform capable of providing an end-to-end solution so that generates maximum ROI.
 The Instapage post-click optimization platform is equipped with a designer-friendly builder, team collaboration, Instablocks™, advanced analytics, and more to make sure you optimize every post-click landing page for your prospects.